Active network management for electrical distribution systems: problem formulation, benchmark, and approximate solution: Numerical results

 \section{Numerical results}

-The goal of this section is twofold: to illustrate the operational planning problem and the test instance of Section~\ref{sec:test} and to assess the performance of the proposed solution technique.
-In particular, the policy $\hat{\pi}^*_{\hat{\mathcal{M}}_t}(\bm{s}_t)$ defined by problem (\ref{eq:msp1})-(\ref{eq:msp2}) was applied to the test instance for $50$ runs of $288$ time steps (i.e. of 3 days) each run $i$ corresponding to the following sequence: \begin{enumerate} \item Initialize the state vector $\bm{s}_0$ by setting all the flexible loads as inactive and by sampling stochastic components from the joint distributions learned when building the test instance. \item Run a simulation of 288 time steps, where, at every time step, problem (\ref{eq:msp1})-(\ref{eq:msp2}) is implemented as follow: \begin{enumerate} \item sample $100$ trajectories of the exogenous variables over a lookahead horizon of length $T = 15$, i.e. trajectories $(\bm{w}^{(j)}_t,\dots,\bm{w}^{(j)}_{t+14})$, with $j = 1,\dots,100$; \item determine the corresponding trajectories of the power injections of the devices, as they are fully determined by the current state $\bm{s}_t$ and by $(\bm{w}^{(j)}_t, \dots, \bm{w}^{(j)}_{t+14})$; \item cluster the $100$ trajectories of power injections into $W$ scenarios, using a hierarchical clustering method and Ward's distance \cite{hastie2005elements}; \item build the corresponding clusters of outcome trajectories, i.e. where $\tilde{\bm{w}}^{(k)}_{t'}$ denotes the centroid of cluster $k$ at time $t' \in \{t,\dots,t+14\}$, and compute the probabilities $\mathbb{P}_k$ of the resulting scenarios as \item solve the MINLP problem $\hat{\mathcal{M}}_t$ with a discount factor $\gamma = 0.99$ and over the scenario tree defined by outcomes of $\tilde{\mathcal{W}}^T_t$ and probabilities $(\mathbb{P}_1,\dots,\mathbb{P}_W)$, using a branch and bound algorithm \cite{garfinkel1972integer} for integer variables and an interior-point method \cite{nesterov1994interior} for continuous relaxations; \item recover the action vector $\bm{a}_t$ to apply to the system, upon the following processing of the solution for curtailment decisions:
+The goals of this section are to illustrate the operational planning problem and the test instances, as well as to provide some empirical evaluations of the proposed lookahead policy for the considered network models and for scenario trees of varying complexity.
+In particular, the policy $\hat{\pi}^*_{\hat{\mathcal{M}}_t}(\bm{s}_t)$ defined by problem (\ref{eq:msp1})-(\ref{eq:msp2}) was applied to every test instance and penetration level of the flexible loads.
+The empirical expected return of the policy, for a given test instance, level of flexibility, network model, and scenario tree complexity, is determined from $50$ runs of $288$ time steps (i.e. of 3 days), each run $i$ corresponding to the following sequence: \begin{enumerate} \item Initialize the state vector $\bm{s}_0$ by setting all the flexible loads as inactive and by sampling stochastic components from the joint distributions learned when building the test instance. \item Run a simulation of 288 time steps, where, at every time step, problem (\ref{eq:msp1})-(\ref{eq:msp2}) is implemented as follow: \begin{enumerate} \item sample $100$ trajectories of the exogenous variables over a lookahead horizon of length $T = 10$, i.e. trajectories $(\bm{w}^{(j)}_t,\dots,\bm{w}^{(j)}_{t+9})$, with $j = 1,\dots,100$; \item determine the corresponding trajectories of the potential (i.e. not accounting for modulation instructions) power injections of the devices, as they are fully determined by the current state $\bm{s}_t$ and by $(\bm{w}^{(j)}_t, \dots, \bm{w}^{(j)}_{t+9})$; \item cluster the $100$ trajectories of power injections into $W$ scenarios, using a hierarchical clustering method and Ward's distance \cite{hastie2005elements}; \item build the corresponding clusters of outcome trajectories, i.e. where $\tilde{\bm{w}}^{(k)}_{t'}$ denotes the centroid of cluster $k$ at time $t' \in \{t,\dots,t+9\}$, and compute the probabilities $\mathbb{P}_k$ of the resulting scenarios as \item solve problem $\hat{\mathcal{M}}_t$ with a discount factor $\gamma = 0.99$ and over the scenario tree defined by outcomes of $\tilde{\mathcal{W}}^T_t$ and probabilities $(\mathbb{P}_1,\dots,\mathbb{P}_W)$; \item recover the action vector $\bm{a}_t$ to apply to the system. \end{enumerate} \end{enumerate}

-where $P^{(k)}_{g,t+1}$ denotes the power injection of generator $g$ at the next time period, according to scenario $k$. \end{enumerate} \end{enumerate}